| Troops

 roof removing tiles and carried away a motorbike,

+cassette recorder, television and cash.
 Police said some robbed items were recovered.
+Police investigations are on.

 Explanation

-The PA parliamentarians who were not present in
+asked from PA MPs The PA parliamentarians who were not present in

 Parliament on April 5, when the government lost the